bodo-ai/Bodo/docs/source/programming_with_bodo/user_guide.rst

 3. Refactor the code to partially use regular Python, explained in “Integration with non-Bodo APIs” section.

-For example, the code below uses heterogenous list values inside ``a`` which cannot be typed:
+For example, the code below uses heterogeneous list values inside ``a`` which cannot be typed:

 .. code:: ipython3